PierreCapel/symfony-docs/templates.rst

-First, include the `hinclude.js`_ library in your page :ref:`linking to it <templates-link-to-assets>` from the template or adding it to your application JavaScript :doc:`using Webpack Encore </frontend>`.
+First, include the `hinclude.js`_ library in your page :ref:`linking to it <templates-link-to-assets>` from the template or adding it to your application JavaScript :doc:`using Asset Mapper </frontend>`.

 As the embedded content comes from another page (or controller for that matter), Symfony uses a version of the standard ``render()`` function to configure